LogoLogo

 Windswept too, Anchorage AK

 May 27, 2011.
-Clinton sent in a detailed report from Alaska where the weather must be nice - dry and warm good for boat work - unlike New England wet and foggy.
+Clinton sent in a detailed report on work he has done on #245's clamp, backing plates and bedding hardware.
+This is from Alaska where the weather must be nice - dry and warm good for boat work - unlike New England wet and foggy.
 His report with photos are included in our Technical Section on repairs.
 Click here to go there.

 Ron,